Your email address:

 Read the New York appellate court's opinion here.
 Bartha v Bartha

 A New York Times article may be accessed here.
-There are links to some specacular slide shows on the NYT website.
+There are links to some spectacular slide shows on the NYT website.

 Char,